-The Government's view is that the fact that the DST is focused on the services rendered, irrespective of the providers' features (among others, their economic capacity), implies that it should not be considered as a tax on income or wealth and, therefore, falls outside the scope of the double tax treaties entered into by Spain.

-The above is the key reason why the tax would be implemented as an indirect tax, in accordance with Article 1 of the Bill, as in the European Commission's proposal.
+The Government's view is that since the DST is focused on the services rendered, irrespective of the providers' features (among others, their economic capacity), it should not be considered as a tax on income or wealth and, therefore, falls outside the scope of the double tax treaties entered into by Spain.
+The above is the key reason why the tax would be implemented as an indirect tax, in accordance with Article 1 of the Bill, as in the original European Commission's proposal.
 Additionally, the Government considers that the DST would be compatible with the Value Added Tax (VAT), harmonized throughout the EU.